+The bog is located in an area mapped by GSI as of low groundwater vulnerability (GSI Mapviewer).
 Groundwater Vulnerability is a term used to represent the intrinsic geological and hydrogeological characteristics that determine the ease with which groundwater may be contaminated by human activities.
 Groundwater vulnerability maps are based on the type and thicknesses of subsoils (sands, gravels, glacial tills (or boulder clays), peat, lake and alluvial silts and clays), and the presence of karst features.
 Groundwater is most at risk where the subsoils are absent or thin and, in areas of karstic limestone, where surface streams sink underground at swallow holes.
+These data indicate there is generally low risk of groundwater contamination occurring at this site where PCAS activities are proposed.